Learn about the benefits workers get in Alberta, including pay, leave, holidays, and other workplace supports.

 Employee benefit programs in Canada are an important part of a worker’s total compensation.
 These benefits go beyond salary and may include a wide range of offerings, such as health insurance, dental coverage, life insurance, disability insurance, retirement plans, and paid time off.
-Many Canadian employers offer these benefits to attract and keep talented employees, support their well-being, and create a better work-life balance.
+So, many Canadian employers offer these benefits to attract and keep talented employees, support their well-being, and help them achieve a better work-life balance.

 Whether you’re looking for a job, running a business, or just trying to understand what your workplace offers, it’s helpful to know how employee benefits in Canada work.